-The Finance Minister has defined the SWF investment policy and delegated the operational management of the funds to the CBC, which manages the sovereign fixed-income mandate for both funds (including bank deposits in the case of the ESSF), and the external managers, who manage the equity mandate for the ESSF and PRF as well as mandates for investment grade corporate bonds, high yield bonds and US Agency Mortgage Backed Bonds (MBS) in the case of the PRF.
+The Finance Minister has defined the SWF investment policy and delegated the operational management of the funds to the CBC, which manages the sovereign fixed-income mandate for both funds, and the external managers, who manage the mandates for investment-grade corporate bonds, high-yield bonds, equities, and US Agency Mortgage-Backed Bonds (MBS) in the case of the PRF.
 All the fund managers follow the investment guidelines issued by the Ministry of Finance.
-These guidelines are reviewed and accepted by the CBC, which is a technical and autonomous agency and as such is independent of-and not subject to supervision by-the Government.
+These guidelines are reviewed and accepted by the CBC, which is a technical and autonomous agency and as such is independent of and not subject to supervision by-the Government.
 The CBC and the external managers are fully independent to buy and sell instruments and decide on other operational aspects of fund management within the parameters established by the Finance Ministry in the investment guidelines.
 The CBC and the external managers submit periodic reports to the Finance Ministry (daily, monthly, quarterly, and annual reports in the case of the CBC; and daily and monthly reports in the case of the external managers) on the performance of their duties, including details on the SWF investments.